Try the new childcare costs calculator on Gov.uk to estimate how much you could get for approved childcare.

-The government’s childcare voucher scheme is ending, and will be replaced by the new tax-free childcare scheme mentioned above.
-After April 2018, the childcare voucher scheme will be closed to new members but if you’re already getting childcare vouchers you can keep getting them as long as your employer continues to offer them.
+The government’s childcare voucher scheme has ended, and has been replaced by the new tax-free childcare scheme mentioned above.
+The childcare voucher scheme is closed to new members but if you’re already getting childcare vouchers you can keep getting them as long as your employer continues to offer them.

 Childcare vouchers are a tax-free benefit offered by employers to their employees.
 The vouchers are deducted from your gross salary so you don’t pay tax or National Insurance on them.
 You can then use the vouchers to pay for any childcare that is Ofsted registered.